-Do you know how to find the right land for your off grid homestead?
+Do you know how to find land for living off the grid?
+The perfect land for building your off grid homestead?

-Make sure you have a clean natural water source, whether that is a well, a lake, river, stream, or natural spring.
-And make sure you have a good filtration system, and water storage tank as well for backup just in case your natural source is somehow tainted/polluted.
+Make sure you have a clean, natural water source, whether that is a well, a lake, river, stream, or natural spring.
+And make sure you have a good filtration system, and water storage tank as well for backup just in case your natural source is somehow tainted or polluted.

 Trees, trees, and more trees.
 You will need lumber.
 Regardless of where you move to, you will probably need some lumber eventually.
 If you’re planning on building a cabin, then obviously it would make sense to have plenty of trees on your property.
 It makes sense to have materials available for you in case you need them.
 And in the long run, it’s more practical to buy the equipment and make your own lumber than purchase it at the store.

 Wood, rock, stone, clay, and mud are all natural materials you will need in some form or another.
 It makes sense to make sure you can provide materials for every aspect of living that you can.
 Besides that, it saves you money in the long run, and is much more sustainable.